maykonmarcosjuniordev-star/gmail-tray/README.md

 *   The browser used to open gmail (to the one you like most, the default is firefox),
 *   The flags used to open the browser

-> (like:
-    --new-tab,
+    *   --ProfileManager (on firefox, it allows for picking a profile),
+    *   --new-tab (to avoid a new instance),
+    *   -P <profile-name> (choose an specific profile)
-    --safe-mode (to use firefox without extensions and make it lighter), ...),
+    *   --safe-mode (to use firefox without extensions and make it lighter),
+    *   ...

 *   The path to the gmail-tray icon (to another icon perhaps),
 *   The app's title,
-*   And even the link to open (if you, for some reason, want to open an alternative page instead of gmail)
+*   And even the link to open (if you want to open outlook for instance)

 # Features
 *   [x] Regular email checking